yunqing-me/AttackVLM/README.md

 }
 ```

-Meanwhile, a relevant research that aims to [Embedding a Watermark to (multi-modal) Diffusion Models](https://github.com/yunqing-me/WatermarkDM):
+Meanwhile, a relevant research that aims to protect your generated assets or copyright by [Embedding a Watermark to (multi-modal) Diffusion Models](https://github.com/yunqing-me/WatermarkDM):
 ```
 @article{zhao2023recipe,
   title={A Recipe for Watermarking Diffusion Models},